Introduction to the Process for Paying Students’ Loans

 - Income-Driven Repayment (IDR): Varies your monthly amount according to income.

-- Proposals regarding the forgiveness of loans include options such as Public Service Loan Forgiveness, commonly referred to as PSLF, as well as Teacher Loan Forgiveness programs specifically designed for educators.
+- Proposals regarding the forgiveness of loans.
+Include options such as Public Service Loan Forgiveness, commonly referred to as PSLF, as well as Teacher Loan Forgiveness programs.
+Specifically designed for educators.

 - Deferment or Forbearance: Suspension of payments for a temporary period.